openmrs/openmrs-book-developer-manual/en/Case_study/yourFirstModule.md

 Mrs. Zuma is enthusiastic about you building this module for their clinic and potentially many others.
 She invites you to keep in touch as you go along.
 You have already worked your way through the Getting Started chapter, so you get to work using the OpenMRS SDK to start building your module.

-You officially begin work on the module by clicking on the button to '```claim```' the ticket on the OpenMRS JIRA.
+You officially begin work on the module by clicking on the button to "claim" the ticket on the OpenMRS JIRA.

 ## Pre-development issues